axiros/pycond/README.md

 and ships as zero dependency single module.

-All evaluation is done via [partials](https://stackoverflow.com/a/3252425/4583360) and not lambdas, i.e. operations can be introspected and debugged very simple.
+All evaluation is done via [partials](https://stackoverflow.com/a/3252425/4583360) and not lambdas, i.e. operations can be introspected and debugged very simply, through breakpoints or custom logging operator or lookup wrappers.

+`2.` Simplicity of the grammar: Easy to type directly, readable by non programmers but also synthesisable from structured data, e.g. from a web framework.

-Performance is good enough to have "pyconditions" used within [stream filters](https://github.com/ReactiveX/RxPY).
+`3.` Performance: Good enough to have "pyconditions" used within [stream filters](https://github.com/ReactiveX/RxPY).
+With the current feature set we are (only) a factor 2-3 slower, compared to handcrafted list comprehensions.

 # Mechanics